CS591P1-29/The-Quest-of-Legends-T29/README.md

 -----------------------------------------------
 I adjusted the attributes of weapons.
  - Set the base damage of Shield and Dagger to 300 and 400
  - Then, base damage *= 5
 I changed some heroes' name.
+Heroes can't know monsters' status value before encountering them.